unica-ml/ml/README.md

 _Course grading and material (6 CFU)_

 - Home computer-exercise assignment + Oral examination
-    - You can do intermediate assessments instead of the oral examination
+    - You can do the written assessment at the end of the course instead of the oral examination
-    - You can do the oral examination only after the computer exercise
     - Teams of 3 students maximum can do the home computer exercise
 - Grading policy = Computer exercise (10/30) + Oral examination (20/30)
 - Reference books: